ariecattan/coref/README.md

 * If you use this model with gold mentions, the span scorer is not relevant, you should ignore the training method.

-* If you're interested in a newer model, check out our [cross-encoder model](https://github.com/ariecattan/cross_encoder/)
+* If you're interested in a newer but heavier model, check out our [cross-encoder model](https://github.com/ariecattan/cross_encoder/)